 Significant life events are benchmarks of change and transition.
-Memorializing these is a way of rooting our lives and preparing us for the future.
+Memorializing these events builds community and prepares us for the future.
 Our modern culture has attempted to remove these from our lives.
 It makes you wonder why?

-Any event which significantly changes your life could be a benchmark worth remembering.
-A rite of passage is a ritual marking these points.
-But, our modern culture has attempted to remove these from our lives.
+Any event which changes your life could be a benchmark worth remembering.
+A rite of passage is a ritual marking these points, but our modern culture has attempted to remove these from our lives.
 It makes you wonder why?

-Some transition points are natural spiritual rites of passage and worthy commemoration.
-For instance, births, deaths, graduations, and marriages.
-Unfortunately, accidents and illnesses that change our lives are also major transitions points.
-These kinds of events are opportunities to memorialize the transition.
-The ritual involved does not have to be elaborate.
-A moment of silence is an example.
+Some transition points are spiritual rites of passage worthy of commemoration.
+For instance, births, deaths, graduations, and marriages are major life transitions.
+Unfortunately, accidents and illnesses can also be major life transition points.

 Cultural Rites of Passage

 Ancient cultures use these transition points and milestones as glue for the culture.
-They developed rites for people as they ascended through various phases.
 They had rites to celebrate every kind of transition from childhood to adulthood.
 These were opportunities to rally and celebrate.
 They also provided both examples of acceptable and unacceptable behavior.

-For example, when a leader steps down to give authority to another, there is a ceremony to honor his service.
+For example, when a leader steps down to give another authority, there is a ceremony to honor his service.
 This marks the transition of their power to the successor.
-There were rites for different offices and authority, from warrior to a healer.
+There were rites for different offices and authority, from warrior to healer.
 These cultural rites differ depending on the cultural narrative.

 Spiritual Rites of Passage